ShadeLab/Acidobacteria-in-Centralia/Screening_acidobacterial_OTUs_workflow.md

 3 OTUs (13 sequences) only observed in the Mock community.
 ```

+#INSERT script to convert the usearch map to a QIIME map.

 #Change uclust OTU map to Qiime map.
 ```
 python Convert_UC_2_QiimeJS.py OTU_map.uc > OTU_map_qiime.txt